-1. Call the airline to book your gluten free meal before leaving for China.
+1. Call the airline to book your gluten-free meal before leaving for China

-When dining out, the most important thing to do is talk about your allergy.
+When dining out, the most important thing to do is to talk about your allergy.
 And communicating all of this in a foreign country?
 Seems almost hopeless!
-Your salvation is to travel with a considerate tour operator that cares to negotiate with restaurants ahead of time and finding out which ones are willing to go the extra mile to cater to your gluten-free food requirements.
+Your salvation is to travel with a considerate tour operator that cares to negotiate with restaurants ahead of time and find out which ones are willing to go the extra mile to cater to your gluten-free food requirements.
 This will save you a lot of hassle.
-Also, an English-speaking Chinese guide who can clearly explain your dietary restrictions (and the upmost importance of following them) before each meal is essential.
+Also, an English-speaking Chinese guide who can clearly explain your dietary restrictions (and the utmost importance of following them) before each meal is essential.

 Restaurants might seem happy to follow up with your requests and questions, but be aware that gluten allergy doesn't receive the same amount of sensitivity in China as in the West.
-Chinese cuisine can be amongst the trickiest cuisine in the world: dumplings and wonton are wrapped in wheat flour; soy sauce, MSG or flavorings that contain gluten are added in most dishes.
+Chinese cuisine can be amongst the trickiest cuisine in the world: dumplings and wontons are wrapped in wheat flour; soy sauce, MSG, or flavorings that contain gluten are added to most dishes.
 Always talk directly to the chef (if possible) regarding gluten-free dishes beforehand, especially issues like ingredient preparation and cross-contamination.
 Make sure vegetables are steamed over pure water rather than boiling pasta water (as with usual practice).
-Besides, knowing what are safe to order and what should be avoided helps you eat safe in China: Gluten Free Chinese Food List
+Besides, knowing what is safe to order and what should be avoided helps you eat safely in China:

 √ Steamed rice & vegetables

 √ Non-breaded meat & fish: hot pot and sizzling-plate dishes

 √ Rice noodles cooked without wheat-containing sauce: chow fun, mung bean noodles